mhilbrunner/foundryvtt-dnd5e-lang-de/README.md

 for module development, as outlined [here](https://foundryvtt.com/article/license/).

-SRD content is licensed from Wizards of the Coast under the terms of the Open Gaming License (OGL), as outlined [here](https://dnd.wizards.com/articles/features/systems-reference-document-srd).
+SRD content is licensed from Wizards of the Coast under the terms of the Creative Commons CC-BY-4.0 license.
+Open Gaming License (OGL) content is licensed under the OGL license as outlined [here](https://dnd.wizards.com/articles/features/systems-reference-document-srd).

 Copyrighted content is licensed or used with permission.
 If you believe there